 All of the controls included in the list are grounded in the foundation of a robust asset inventory.
 That inventory is much more than knowing what hardware devices are on your network.
-It becomes the source of truth for a large portion of the rest of the requirements: software inventory, patch status, status of antivirus signatures, configuration settings and compliance with secure settings, etc. One of the things we often here from potential clients when we first talk with them is that they use a network monitoring tool to get asset visibility.
+It becomes the source of truth for a large portion of the rest of the requirements: software inventory, patch status, status of antivirus signatures, configuration settings and compliance with secure settings, etc. One thing we often hear from potential clients is that they use a network monitoring tool to get asset visibility.
 However, the “visibility” gained doesn’t provide the depth of inventory of software, users, accounts, patch status, etc required by these compliance standards.

 Compliance with the DHS controls is only partially a “security” challenge.
 For the most part, it is an operational or labor challenge.
 When asked for the biggest barrier to securing cyber physical systems, IT and OT leaders list availability of talent as the number one challenge – significantly more than budgets or technology or any other barrier.
 We have been helping customers with compliance for NERC CIP or other controls regimes for almost 15 years.
 Efficiency of approach separates the successful ones from the less successful.

-To achieve these controls, therefore, requires an approach we call “think global-act local”.
-This approach centralizes the key data, analysis and reporting across all assets and all security controls in a single enterprise database.
+To achieve these controls, therefore, requires an approach we call “Think Global: Act Local”.
+This approach centralizes the key data, analysis, and reporting across all assets and all security controls in a single enterprise database.
 This is necessary given the limited number of security knowledgeable resources within organizations.
 But these controls don’t only call for information and monitoring.
 They require actions such as patching, user and account management, configuration hardening, etc. These actions, in sensitive OT environments, can cause operational disruptions.
 Therefore, the approach must enable “act local” when security actions need to be taken.
-This requires personnel that understand the process and it’s sensitivities to be certain actions are executed in alignment with process.
-This “think global-act local” approach enables efficiency and operational resilience required in cyber physical systems.
+This requires personnel that understand the process and its sensitivities to be certain actions are executed in alignment with the process.
+This “think global-act local” approach enables the efficiency and operational resilience required in cyber-physical systems.

 Still one of the questions we are asked most often is “where do we find the right people for IT-OT cyber security? “ It is critical not to be distracted by the “shiny object” of fancy cyber security “artificial intelligence“, “machine learning” and/or the fancy names used by cyber security researchers like “fancy bear” and “xenotime” etc. The key to achieving improved security maturity and compliance with the controls is OT systems management (OTSM).
 OTSM is a set of practices similar to those on the IT side.
 Patch management, vulnerability management, configuration management, user and account management, etc. In fact, according to the Cyberseek database from NIST, over 75% of the jobs in cyber security are systems management jobs, rather than fancy advanced analytics or threat hunting.
 The good news is these skills are more available AND they can be developed more easily within an operational organization.
 Furthermore, these skills can be automated more effectively.

-Verve has been working with pipeline operational technology for over a quarter-century.
+Verve has worked with pipeline operational technology for over a quarter-century.
 We have developed solutions, combining our unique security management software platform along with expert Verve design-for-defense solutions.
 Verve provides a comprehensive solution to support our clients leveraging our almost 30 years of operations controls experience.
-Our team can help provide assessments of the requirements to determine the gaps present as well as develop the appropriate roadmap to close these gaps.
+Our team provides assessments of the requirements to determine the gaps present as well as develop the appropriate roadmap to close these gaps.
 We leverage the Verve Security Center which gathers a comprehensive “360-degree” risk score that includes all of the elements of the TSA guidelines.
 Therefore, the assessment enables a single view and reporting of status and gaps.
-Most importantly, however, the Verve platform enables operators to immediately pivot from that assessment to remediating actions, instead of a long gap between assess and remediate.
+Most importantly, the Verve platform enables operators to immediately pivot from that assessment to remediating actions, instead of a long gap between assessing and remediating.
 Verve enables a “closed-loop” approach to demonstrate maturity improvement within 30 days.